derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch2_Races.md

 ### Zora Traits

 **Ability Score Increase:**
-Your intelligence increases by 2; your constitution increases by 1.
+Your Intelligence increases by 1; your Constitution increases by 1; your Wisdom increases by 1.

+**Age:**
-Age: Zora age at the same rate as humans, but can live up to 200 years.
+Zora age at the same rate as humans, but can live up to 200 years.

 **Alignment:**
-Zora tend towards lawful, but all alignments can be found among the Zora.
+Zora tend towards lawful, and their culture pushes them towards good.
+Evil and chaotic alignments are extremely rare among Zora.

 **Size:**
-Anywhere from 5 to 6 feet tall, maybe more.
+Anywhere from 6 to 7 feet tall, maybe more.
 They can weigh anywhere from 100 to 200 pounds.
 Your size is medium.

 **Aquatic:**
-Zora can breathe under water as if on land.
-Zora have a swim speed of 30.
+Zora can breathe air and water.

 **Electrical Defense:**
-If hit by a metal melee weapon or an unarmed attack, a Zora may use its reaction to cast Shocking Grasp cantrip on the attacker without verbal or somatic components.
-Intelligence is your spellcasting attribute.
-You can do this once before requiring a long rest.
+After taking damage from a metal melee weapon or an unarmed attack, a Zora may use its reaction to cast the *Shocking Grasp* cantrip on the attacker without verbal or somatic components.
+Intelligence is your spellcasting attribute, and the caster level is your character's level total.
+You can do this once before requiring a short rest.

+**Temperature Sensitive:**
+The Zora are not used to fire, it typically being an impossibility in water.
+Zora have weakness to fire damage.

 **Speed:**
-Your base walking speed is 30 feet.
+Your base walking speed is 30 feet, and your swimming speed is 30 feet.

 **Languages:**
 You can speak, read, and write Common and Zora.